Differences Between a Maryland Protective Order & Peace Order: A Legal Comparison

-In Maryland, both Protective Orders and Peace Orders serve as civil remedies to protect and shield individuals from abuse, harassment, or threats.
 While they share procedural similarities, they are governed by distinct statutes, apply to different relationships, and offer varying scopes of relief.
-Understanding these differences is essential for attorneys, petitioners, and respondents navigating these legal proceedings.
+Therefore, understanding these differences is essential for both petitioners and respondents navigating final protective order and final peace order proceedings.

 Available only to individuals with specific relationships to the respondent: